Whodiduexpect/assignment-list/README.md

 ```
 123456,mysupersecurepassword,https://portal.somedistrict.us
 ```
-If you correctly entered your login details, it should output
+If you correctly entered your login details, it should output:
 ```
 Did you mean to do something?
 Try adding the argument "--help"
 ```